14all-agency/shopify-llms-txt-directory/https-sunnyseaglassjewelry-com.md

   - [22 inch / 7 to 8](https://sunnyseaglassjewelry.com/products/sterling-silver-custom-tree-of-life-necklace-custom-tree-of-life-sterling-silver-family-tree-of-life-birthstone-tree-of-life-necklace?variant=42904381915217)
     Availability: Available
     Price: $71.95 USD
 - [Opal jewelry, STERLING SILVER White Opal Tree of Life Necklace, October Birthstone](https://sunnyseaglassjewelry.com/products/opal-jewelry-fast-ready-ship-in-1-to-2-days-sterling-silver-white-opal-necklace-october-birthstone-necklace-opal-tree-of-life-necklace-2): High quality lab created white opal necklace, hand wire wrapped with ‘925 sterling silver wire.
 It does come with sterling silver chain.
-Suggest for October birthstone gift.
+A great gift for October birthstone ladies.
 Indulge in the beauty of this handmade opal jewelry piece, featuring a high quality lab created opal necklace with a stunning tree of life wire wrap design.
 The sterling silver chain offers a secure 18 inch length with a 2 inch extension, making it perfect for everyday wear.
-Fast shipping in 1-2 days!
-Thank you visiting my shop.
+Fast shipping in 1-2 days! *The tree of life pendant measures 1-7/8 inch x 7/8 inch wide. *ABOUT SIMULATED OPAL: “Opal" originates from the Latin word “Opalus” It is called opal the “Queen of Gems” because it encompasses the colors of all the other gems.
+Opal symbolizes hope and purity.
+It is a gift granted by the heaven in bolts of lightning and unfolds the “Nature’s fireworks” before one’s eyes.
+Simulated /Synthetic opal has similar properties as that of natural opal.
+This opal has a beautiful rainbow like prismatic effect which revealed the beauty of Precious Opal.
+Sterling silver necklace featuring a luminous white opal Tree of Life pendant.
+This meaningful symbol represents growth, balance, and interconnectedness.
+October's birthstone, opal is believed to enhance creativity and emotional clarity.
+A beautiful reminder of your connection to nature and personal strength.
-  Updated: 2025-10-24T16:36:18Z
+  Updated: 2025-11-01T22:51:54Z
   Vendor: Sunny Sea Glass Jewelry
   Product Type: Wire wrapped necklace
   Availability: Available